 AFK Playgroup is sometimes cancelled due to the weather, as we understand that families have not always invested in outdoor gear and some of our park venues do not have adequate storm shelter for our group.

 What does a typical day in the forest kindergarten program look like?

 We follow a loose rhythm that prioritizes the children's needs over the clock.
 Generally, at drop off we have one Educator checking clothing and one Educator sharing an invitation or provocation with the children nearby.
 We open with a circle ritual that reinforce our values of compassion toward self, others, and the Earth.
 Children will typically visit two different forest sites in a day and we make each site our home...a shared snack, stories, and a shared lunch of rice and beans, are all enjoyed right on the forest floor!
-Before the children go home, we elicit reflections and gratitude in a closing circle where we sometimes practice yoga, storytelling, or mindful breathing.
+Before the children go home, we encourage reflections and gratitude with a closing circle where we sometimes practice yoga, storytelling, or mindful breathing.